eigenfoo/cryptics/docs/datasheet.md

 dataset is missing or malformed.

-Finally, the [source code on GitHub](https://github.com/eigenfoo/cryptics/) provides four more other columns, in addition to the seven provided in the
+Finally, the [source code on GitHub](https://github.com/eigenfoo/cryptics/) provides four more other columns, in addition to the eight provided in the
 dataset:

 | Column Name         | Description                                                  | Example                                                |